CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   Step 3
 Change your db/seeds.rb file to generate a 1000 products with Faker then run the seeds.

 # [Lab] Product model modification

 Generate a migration to change the type of the price field from Integer to Float.
 Then run the migration.

+# [Exercise] Product model custom methods

+Add a custom methods called search to the product model to search for a product with its title or description if it contains a specific word.
+For instance you should be able to do:
+Product.search("car")

+Which should return all the products that have the word car in it's title or description (case insensitive).

+[Challenge]: Show the products that contain the searched word in their title before the ones that contain the searched word only in the description.
+For instance, if a product contains the word car in its title, it should before a product that only contains the word car only in the description.